2025 Pakistan Super League

-The 2025 Pakistan Super League (referred to as HBL PSL X for sponsorship reasons) was the tenth season of the Pakistan Super League.
-Established by the Pakistan Cricket Board (PCB) in 2015 as a franchise Twenty20 cricket league, it is played between six teams in a double round robin and page playoff system.
+The 2025 Pakistan Super League (branded as HBL PSL X) was the tenth edition of the Pakistan Super League, a professional franchise Twenty20 cricket league organized by the Pakistan Cricket Board (PCB).
+The tournament was played between six teams in a double round robin and page playoff system.

 Originally scheduled to take place across four cities in Pakistan from 11 April to 18 May 2025, the league was delayed to 25 May amid the 2025 India–Pakistan conflict.

 In the final, Lahore Qalandars defeated Quetta Gladiators by 6 wickets, becoming the second team to win the PSL title for the third time.

 Background

-In May 2024, the PCB planned the league's tenth season to take place from April to May to host the 2025 ICC Champions Trophy during February and March.
+In May 2024, the PCB planned the league's tenth edition to take place from April to May to host the 2025 ICC Champions Trophy during February and March.
 This meant that the tournament's schedule coincided for the first time with that of 2025 Indian Premier League.
 The season was the last under the ten-year agreement for a six-team structure, HBL Pakistan's title sponsorship, and then ongoing broadcast rights deals.
 (Note: In 2019, rights for Multan Sultans were sold for seven years.
 The other five teams existed since the league's formation in 2016, along with HBL's title sponsorship.
 The broadcast rights were last awarded in 2024 for two years.)
 The PCB planned to expand the league to eight teams from 2026.